m-rivera/m-rivera.github.io/blog.md

 Simply put, strike action is a last resort after we have exerted all other options to make management prioritise the mission of the university over marketisation.

-The uncomfortable truth is that if students silently bear our action and do nothing about it, nothing is achieved. **The only way for change to come out of our strike is for students to pass on the pressure to their university leaders** by writing to them, being visible in their support of the strike, and engaging in discussions within their communities.
+The uncomfortable truth is that if students silently bear our action and do nothing about it, nothing is achieved. **The only way for change to come out of our strike is for students to pass on the pressure to their university leaders** e.g. by writing to them, being visible in their support of the strike, and engaging in discussions within their communities.

 More impactful organised student action also exists, and this is the role that falls on Student Unions when they materially support a strike.
 Individual students also have sway on their Union to get this started.